-We are on the way to tipping point for smart homes to be seen as the standard.
+We are on the way to a tipping point for smart homes to be seen as the standard.
 Everything else will soon be considered sub-par.
-New home builders like Lennar are integrating smart home technology even in lower end models, with TV ads making these features highly sought after by buyers.
+New home builders like Lennar are integrating smart home technology even in lower-end models, with TV ads making these features highly sought after by buyers.
 Be prepared to answer prospects on what smart home features your listings have.

 Realtors are not known for being the fastest early adopters to new technology, or for religiously putting it to good use.
 The Realtor Field Guide reports that “27% of agents and 21% of brokers spent between $501 - $2,000 on technology in the last 12 months.”

 That’s barely a smartphone and a Bluetooth earbud set.
 Yet, there is no question that the tech-savvy will continue to gain more market share and attention, as they drown out those that aren’t adapting.
 Instead of the 80/20 rule, we could well see the top 1% to 10% being responsible for 90% of the business done out there.